Vitality-Fitness/cardiffsportsmassage.co.uk/content/contact.md

 ## Opening Hours

-These are our general opening hours.
+These are our clinic opening hours.
 You can find our availability on a particular day by <a href="https://app.acuityscheduling.com/schedule.php?owner=14767332">booking an appointment</a>.

 <table class="table table-striped">
   <thead>